-While established acts like Merle Haggard, Willie Nelson and George Jones maintained their place on the charts, the decade saw a boom of up and comers who were influenced by a wide range of music.
-While it's easy to remember the hits of staples like Alabama, Ronnie Milsap, Randy Travis, Keith Whitley and Ricky Skaggs, the decade welcomed an endless list of artists and bands who found success.
+While established acts like Dolly Parton, Kenny Rogers, Willie Nelson, and George Jones maintained their place on the charts, the decade saw a boom of up and comers who were influenced by a wide range of music.
+While it's easy to remember the hit country songs of staples like Ronnie Milsap, Randy Travis, Keith Whitley, and Hank Williams Jr the decade welcomed an endless list of artists and bands who found success in Nashville, Tennessee.

 While the majority of those listed here saw their careers creep into the '70s and '90s, Earl Thomas Conley's is nearly just the '80s.
 Of the nine studio albums he's released, seven were in the '80s.
 Similarly, 24 of his Top 10 singles were released in the decade.
 With 18 #1 singles, Conley had the third most of the decade behind Alabama and Ronnie Milsap.
 Much of his success can be attributed to his gritty and soulful vocals that soared on powerful love ballads.
 "I Can't Win for Losin' You," "Holding Her and Loving You," and "Once In a Blue Moon" showcased Conley's ability to exhibit an outpouring of raw emotions that resonated with listeners.

 Steve Wariner was one of the '80s unsung leaders.
 Over the decade, he released 20 Top 10 singles, with nine hitting #1, the first being "All Roads Lead to You."
 Songs such as "Small Town Girl," "The Weekend," "Where Did I Go Wrong" and "Some Fools Never Learn" saw Wariner top the charts throughout the decade with a steady hand.
 He's one of few artists who begin in the late '70s and have staying power throughout the '90s with ballads like "Holes in the Floor of Heaven" and "Two Teardrops."